 Post P&L to QuickBooks in Summary

-- All names being used when Mapping Journal Entry Types to QuickBooks Accounts must match exactly to their corresponding names in QuickBooks.
-Otherwise, an error will occur on export.
+- All names used when mapping journal entry types to QuickBooks accounts must match exactly to their corresponding names in QuickBooks; otherwise, an error will occur on export.

-- The Debit Name and Credit Name refers to either a customer name or a vendor name that will be associated with the transaction.
-Because this feature posts order P&L in summary, you should be using a generic name for the sales channels - e.g. Amazon Customer.
+- The Debit Name and Credit Name refers to either a customer name or a vendor name associated with the transaction.
+Because this feature posts order P&L in summary, you should use a generic name for the sales channels; for examplel, Amazon Customer.

-- The generic customer and vendor names should be set up in QuickBooks prior to posting P&L in summary.
+- The generic customer and vendor names should be set up in QuickBooks before posting P&L in summary.